vimc/orderly-web/README.md

   The above task will generate two Orderly directorys; one at `./src/app/demo` and one at `./src/app/git`.
 The latter contains an Orderly directory which is also a git repo, the former contains several different types of report.
 These are used for integration tests and for running locally.
 * Run the Orderly server (responsible for running reports) using the `:app:startOrderlyServer` task.
-* To run, use `:app:run`, having first set up a the test data using `:app:generateTestData` and started the orderly server using `:app:startOrderlyServer`
+* To run, use `:app:run`, having first set up a the test data using `:app:generateTestData` and started the orderly server using `:app:startOrderlyServer` ,
 * To run the tests, use `./gradlew test`, making sure that the app is not currently running and you have already generated the test data and started the Orderly server.
+* Stop the Orderly server using `:app:stopOrderlyServer`.

 ## Docker build